rohin-garg/Apps/CoronavirusMapApp/README.md

 ### Usage:
 1. Run the server (Click [here](https://flask.palletsprojects.com/en/1.1.x/installation/) and [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/) for more information)
-   - Create a virtual environment on your laptop
+   - Activate the virtual environment when navigating inside the folder containing the server (python) files
-   - Run “pip install _______” in your command line for every module listed below
+   - Run “pip install _______” in your command line for every module listed below while staying in the same directory
      - sqlite3
      - flask
    - Before running the server, make sure your firewall isn't blocking the server